yushiangfu/study-notes/d1-i2c.md

 ## <a name="mux"></a> Mux

-Sometimes I2C devices come with no or little configurable address, thus limiting the number of the same devices on a bus.
+When dealing with I2C devices that have limited or non-configurable addresses, the number of such devices on a bus is restricted.
+In such cases, a multiplexer (mux) can be used.
-Mux is a particular I2C device that branches a bus into multiple channels, and the I2C controller can only see one channel at a time.
+A mux is a specialized I2C device that splits a bus into multiple channels, allowing the I2C controller to access one channel at a time.
-The benefit is that the address space behind the mux is independent of each other; therefore, the identical components can live on separate channels.
+The advantage is that the address space behind the mux is independent, enabling identical components to be placed on separate channels.

-The mux mechanism is centered around adapters that transfer data for connected devices.
+The mux mechanism revolves around adapters responsible for data transfer to connected devices.
-A controller is an adapter, and so is each channel of a mux, but the mux itself is not.
+Both the controller and each channel of the mux serve as adapters, but the mux itself does not.
-Analogous to the hardware layout, adapter hierarchy starts from the controller as root, first-level channels, second-level channels, and so on.
+The adapter hierarchy follows the hardware layout, with the controller as the root, followed by first-level channels, second-level channels, and so on.
-A different kind of transfer function is installed on the channel-type adapters.
+Each type of adapter has a different transfer function.

-- transfer logic of a controller-type adaptor
+- Transfer logic of a controller-type adapter:
-  - call I2C driver, e.g., aspeed_i2c_master_xfer()
+  - Calls the I2C driver, such as `aspeed_i2c_master_xfer()`, to perform the data transfer.
-- transfer logic of a channel-type adaptor
+- Transfer logic of a channel-type adapter:
-  - call parent adapter's transfer() for channel selection
-  - call parent adapter's transfer() for data transaction
+  - Calls the transfer() function of the parent adapter to select the desired channel.
+  - Calls the transfer() function of the parent adapter to perform the data transaction.
-  - call parent adapter's transfer() for channel deselection if needed
+  - Calls the transfer() function of the parent adapter to deselect the channel if necessary.

-The channel-type transfer logic implements a capability of recursively switching mux channels before the actual data transaction.
+In the case where a channel-type adapter is used with a mux, the transfer logic allows for recursively switching between mux channels before the actual data transaction.
-Since our studying case doesn't have the mux setting specified in DTS, the below example is taken from `aspeed-bmc-ampere-mtjade.dts`.
+Let's take an example from the `aspeed-bmc-ampere-mtjade.dts` file where the mux settings are specified.
-We can see that the root adapter connects to two I2C devices: mux 0x70 and mux 0x71.
+In this example, the root adapter is connected to two I2C devices: mux 0x70 and mux 0x71.
-Mux 0x71 is split into eight channels, and two of them further connect mux 0x75 and mux 0x75.
+Mux 0x71 is further divided into eight channels, and two of those channels are connected to mux 0x75.

-When we try to communicate the endpoint on a channel, the demand of channel selection is recursively sent to the root and fulfilled in reverse order.
+When we want to communicate with an endpoint on a specific channel, the request for channel selection is sent recursively to the root adapter and fulfilled in reverse order.
+This means that the necessary channel switches are made starting from the top and going down the hierarchy.
-The subsequent data transaction behaves similarly, and in the end, the root adapter helps forward the I2C messages to the driver for processing.
+Similarly, the subsequent data transaction follows a similar recursive process.
+Finally, the root adapter forwards the I2C messages to the driver for processing.

 <p align="center"><img src="images/i2c/mux.png" /></p>